econ 278

 Each five-week section will have two graded components:

-2. Referee Reports (50% of grade): In each section, you will write referee reports on three of the papers assigned as readings in the section.
+1. Referee Reports (50% of grade): In each section, you will write referee report on two of the papers assigned as readings in the section.
 These referee reports should be 3-6 pages and should (i) summarize the paper and its motivation, (ii) judge the paper's merits, providing criticism where necessary and (iii) discuss interesting extensions of the work.

 section 1 (econ 278a)